joshday/JuliaForDataScience.jl/docs/src/00-home.md

-# Julia For Data Science
+# Julia for Data Science